 4. LESSON 17 - AEROTOW IN CROSSWIND

-During the initial acceleration you have to consider the weathervane (or weathercock) effect; if the wind is blowing sideways towards your fin, it will try to turn the gliders nose into the wind.
-You can prevent this with some opposite rudder.
+During the initial acceleration you have to consider the weather vane (or weathercock) effect; if the wind is blowing sideways towards your fin, it will try to turn the gliders nose into the wind.
+You can prevent this with some downwind rudder.
 For example: if the wind is coming from the left, you will need to apply the right rudder when rolling on the ground.
 You should already apply the opposite rudder before the first movement to avoid veering into the wind.
-In addition it might help if you place the glider slightly upwind on the runway behind the towplane.
-The towrope (when connected to a nose-hook) will now help to pull the nose of the glider in the opposite direction of the weathercock effect at low speeds when the rudder is not yet effective.
+Lifting off with crossed controls is not a problem.

-When the towplane becomes airborne you can take the normal position behind the towplane again and stop applying the drift correction.
-The combination of towplane and glider will move as one unit and the tug pilot will correct for drift to follow the desired ground track.
+When the tug becomes airborne you can take the normal position behind the tug again and stop applying the drift correction.
+The combination of tug and glider will move as one unit and the tug pilot will correct for drift to follow the desired ground track.